NelsonAbolaji/Superstore-Sales-Analysis/README.md

 ## Conclusion
 In the four years Superstore has been in operation, we have received 8000 orders, generated sales of $1,838,588 and made a profit of $225,074, which is only 12.24 percent of our sales earning.
-Looking into the recommedations will aid the increase of the store's earnings and will also help improve customer satisfaction.
+Looking into the recommedations will aid the increase of the store's earnings and also help improve customer satisfaction.